 Overview By Phase One On YouTube

-Phase One has made a brief overview in a movie on YouTube.
+Phase One has made a brief overview of a movie on YouTube.
 You can view it directly from the link below.

 Free Update, New Trial Period

 The 9.2 update is free of charge if you already have a license for Capture One Pro 9.
 There is a 30-day trial period.
-If you have ran a trial of Capture One Pro 9 before then this updates resets the trial period.
+If you have run a trial of Capture One Pro 9 before then this update reset the trial period.